 Calabria joins Ghana's Muntari in AC Milan's hallowed ranks after 28 seconds opener against Atalanta

-David Calabria scored AC Milan's third fastest goal in the Serie A since the 2004-05 season, after Rafael Leao and Sulley Muntari.
+David Calabria scored AC Milan's third-fastest goal in Serie A since the 2004-05 season, after Rafael Leao and Sulley Muntari.

 Calabria opened the scoring for the Rossoneri after 28 seconds into their clash against Atalanta as they later grabbed a 3-2 victory on Sunday.